Improvisation is More Than Just Scales

 Essential Jazz Scales?

-A scale is not really “Jazz” or “Blues” or “Rock”.
+Rock.
 A scale is just a collection of notes.
-It is how a scale or theses collection of notes are used.
+It is how you use and develop these collections of notes.
 Some are more common in one style vs. another.

 Essential Scale for Exploring Jazz

 All scale examples are shown with a C root for comparison.

 - Blues or Minor Pentatonic* ( C, Eb, F, G, Bb, C` )

 - Pentatonic or Major Pentatonic ( C D E G A C` )